-- Another thing to keep in mind as you think about packing for New York is that many places (museums, restaurants, shops) are overheated.
+- Another thing to keep in mind as you think about packing for New York is that many places (museums, Broadway shows, restaurants, shops) are overheated.
 For this reason, cardigan sweaters and other open-style sweaters make it easy to adjust your layers if you’re too warm inside.

 Boots for a New York Winter:

 What shoes to wear in New York for winter could be the most important item on your NYC packing list.
 New York winter shoes are warm, waterproof, and walkable with a good grip.

-Keep in mind, shoes for NYC in winter aren’t always clunky snow boots.
+Keep in mind though, shoes for NYC in winter are not always clunky snow boots.
 After all, they can be heavy to walk around in especially if you’re not used to doing that.

 Best Winter Coats for NYC:

-- This North Face jacket can handle it all, rain, snow, sleet, wind.
+- This North Face jacket can handle it all, rain, snow, sleet, and wind.
 You’ll be cozy and smiling in all of your NYC photos!
 Not to mention with 5 pockets, there’s plenty of space to hold your phone and other essentials.